seansfkelley/seansfkelley.github.io/_posts/2020-08-31-oculus-teardown.md

 - T4 Torx screwdriver
 - #0 Phillips head screwdriver with a narrow shaft 3" or longer
-- plastic spudger or medium-sized flathead screwdriver
+- medium-sized flathead screwdriver or spudger
-- small plastic spudger or small flathead screwdriver, ~1/16" wide
+- small flathead screwdriver, ~1/16" wide

 The Phillips head will have to fit in a very narrow space, so most replaceable-bit screwdrivers with a bulky socket for the bits won't fit.